rfjakob/systembus-notify/README.md

 make test
 ```

-You should see "systembus-notify test message" as a desktop notification.
+You should see "systembus-notify test" as a desktop notification.

 Dependencies